 - Buyer is an international cosmetics company (production and distribution).
 Target is a well-known B2C company that operates cosmetics stores in Australia.
-Buyer purchases Target to gain access to the Australian customer market segment.
-40% of the purchase price is allocated to Target's brand value. - Buyer is a producer of pharmaceutical products.
-Target is a research company with significant inprocess R&D. - Buyer is a supermarket chain operating several (physical) stores.
-Target operates an online shopping platform.
+Buyer purchases Target to gain access to the Australian customer market segment 40% of the purchase price is allocated to Target's brand value.

+Buyer is a producer of pharmaceutical products.
+Target is a research company with significant in-process R&D. + revenue (when product is makeful) + amortization in short them-o lower proti

+- Buyer is a supermarket chain operating several (physical) stores.
+Target operates an online shopping whatform.
 The collection and analysis of customer data is key to Target's business model. - Alternative: What if Target operates the physical stores and Buyer operates the online platform?